New Relic vs Datadog vs Dynatrace APM Comparison

 Popular APM Tools

-• AppDynamics: Focuses on business transaction monitoring and provides deep insights into user interactions.
+• AppDynamics: Strong business transaction monitoring with deep insights into user journeys.
+Enterprise-focused with enterprise pricing.

-• SolarWinds: Known for network and infrastructure monitoring, it also offers APM capabilities.
+• SolarWinds: Known for infrastructure monitoring, decent APM capabilities, more affordable than enterprise options.

-• Datadog: Combines server monitoring, application performance, and log management into one platform.
+• Datadog: Combines server monitoring, APM, and log management in one platform.
+Great for teams that want everything integrated.

 Implementing APM

-• Analyze Data: Regularly review performance data to identify patterns and address issues.
+• Analyze Data: Regularly review performance data to identify trends and address issues before they become critical.
+Weekly reviews work for most small businesses.

 Challenges in APM

-• Integration: Integrating APM tools with existing systems and workflows can be challenging.
+• Integration: Getting APM tools to work with existing systems, workflows, and alert systems can be challenging.
+Plan integration time into your implementation schedule.

 APM Best Practices